 It is also used to imply ignorance.
 The world is in darkness, but God has concluded that all men are blind.
 It seems to imply ignorance as well—they do not comprehend.
 Darkness does not comprehend, ". . .and the darkness did not comprehend it."
 It does not understand.

 There is really a better usage of that word, "comprehend," as well.
 That is a secondary usage of this word.
 That is not wrong.
 I want to assure you that it is not wrong.
 But it seems better to use the primary use, and that means that it did not overtake the light, or that it did not extinguish the light.
 He is implying here that Christ conquered the darkness.
 The light conquered the darkness.
 Certainly the darkness—the world—did not comprehend what they had in their midst.
 That is a given.
-That is a given—that is true; that is not wrong.
+That is true; that is not wrong.

 But the sense of what he is talking about here is that men tried to extinguish the light, because it was revealing.
 It was revealing their flaws.
 It was revealing to them their bad attitudes, their character.
 It was undermining them (as they looked at it).
 So they tried to put it out of existence.
 They tried to extinguish it.